 Though the air in your home may not become visibly smoky, if the levels outside are concentrated and air quality warnings are in place, the chances are that wildfire smoke particles have made it inside.
 There are many factors which affect this - from the obvious, such as doors and windows being left open or damaged sealant allowing for infiltration, to the obscure (such as the tightness of your home's construction or negative air pressure inside causing polluted air to be drawn in).

-Closing the outdoor air intake on your HVAC or AC system and turning off outdoor-venting fans is a good start - but for more thorough tips, check out our infiltration checklist.
+Setting your HVAC system to 'recirculate' and turning off outdoor-venting fans is a good start - but for more thorough tips, check out our infiltration checklist.
 Once smoke particles have made it into the home, they can remain over time in soft furnishings and carpeting, causing further risk to your family's health each time these surfaces are disturbed and the particles become airborne once more.
 Using a vacuum with a HEPA filter and mopping can help to reduce the risk - but ideally, we don't want these unwanted guests in your home in the first place.
 So what else can be done?

 How can I avoid wildfire smoke getting into my home?

-A professionally installed monitor mounted in the return duct of your home's HVAC system has the ability to assess airborne pollutants across the whole home - giving you peace of mind that they're not slipping under the radar, and giving your HVAC professional the insights they need to assess whether further filtration or ventilation is needed to keep you and your loved ones safe.
-An effective furnace filter for wildfire smoke is also a must, and keep in mind that your filter’s lifespan will be much shorter during smoky season.
+A professionally installed air quality monitor (located in the return duct of your home's central HVAC system) has the ability to assess airborne pollutants across your whole home - giving you peace of mind that they're not slipping under the radar, and giving your HVAC professional the insights they need to assess whether further filtration or ventilation is needed to keep you and your loved ones safe.
+An effective furnace filter for wildfire smoke (like MERV 13) is also a must, and keep in mind that your filter’s lifespan will be much shorter during smoky season.

-Find out more about making your home a safe HAVEN, and filter replacement alerts:
+Find out more about making your home a safe HAVEN:

 I'd like to provide HAVEN as a part of my services